Thanks for dropping in.

 If you are looking to commission graphic design and digital artwork services?
 Then hang around and learn how we could work together.

 The success of a company's image depends on the strength of collaboration between a business owner and their chosen designer

-Some business owners like to develop their brand image under their own steam, and come to me with a firm idea of what they need.
+Some business owners like to develop their brand image under their own steam, and they come to me with a firm idea of what they need.
 Others, contact me requiring more creative guidance, asking me to give their business concept a shape or personality.
-Working from my office near Banbury, I strive to support any type of business, large or small, in developing their marketing and promotional material, and by taking the time to discover valuable insights into the culture and purpose of their business I can help them to present the best possible public face to potential customers.
+Working from my office near Banbury, I strive to support any type of business, large or small, in developing their marketing and promotional material.
+By taking the time to discover valuable insights into the culture and purpose of their business, I can help them to present the best possible public face to potential customers.

 This wealth of experience gave me confidence to finally go it alone when I founded Raw Inspirations in 2001, after leaving full time employment to focus on bringing up my son.
-Since then I have spent most of the last fifteen years working with local, small and medium businesses creating a variety of effective visual communications.
+Since then, I have spent most of the last eighteen years working with local, small and medium businesses, creating a variety of effective visual communications.